jarekj9/scapy_dhcp_tester/README.md

 # scapy_dhcp_tester
 My simple tool to test DHCP servers, written with scapy module.
 Menu has been made with 'curses'.
+I have tested it on Linux Mint, Rasbian, Cent OS, Ubuntu.

 Need to run as root because scapy needs access to interfaces.